F88/promidas/lib/repository/docs/USAGE.md

 # ProtopediaInMemoryRepository Usage Guide

-This document describes how to use the ProtoPedia-specific in-memory repository built on top of the generic `PrototypeMapStore` core.
+This document describes how to use the ProtoPedia-specific in-memory repository built on top of the generic `PrototypeInMemoryStore` core.

 The main entry point is the `createProtopediaInMemoryRepository` factory exported from `lib/repository`.